ADAPT/Standard/README.md

 This repo contains documentation and ADM-related issues.
 It does not contain code.
 The ADM-related issues are managed in a [GitHub project](https://github.com/ADAPT/ADM/projects/1).
 Each issue is in a state as specified below.

+## Supplementary disccussion page

+For discussion content that stakeholders feel is not well supported by this repo, consider the following AgGateway Confluence page: [ADM changes discussion](https://aggateway.atlassian.net/wiki/x/AwDGxg)

 ## Issue state diagram

 [State diagram (maintained in external application)](https://app.creately.com/d/aciCyRbf6oy/view)